2 April, 6 pm, Thursday

 Nagle Artist in Residence

-The Nagle Artist in Residence at SMFA at Tufts brings international artists into the school’s graduate community for short-term residencies.
+Cheang is the 2020 Nagle Artist in Residence at SMFA at Tufts, a program designed to bring international artists into the school’s graduate community for short-term residencies.